MasterKale/SimpleWebAuthn/HANDBOOK.md

 Commit these changes.

-### Step 4: Create a git tag for the chosen version

-Create a tag on HEAD for the new version number.

 ### Step 4: Publish packages

 The following commands can be run from the root of the monorepo to build the respective package,